Estate Settlement Process at Death

-- Inventorise deceased person’s assets & liabilities (if possible).
+- Inventorise deceased person’s assets and liabilities (if possible).

-- Gather deceased person’s employment contract & employee handbook (if possible).
+- Gather deceased person’s employment contract and employee handbook (if possible).

-- Inform financial institutions, CPF & IRAS about the death.
+- Inform financial institutions, CPF and IRAS about the death.

 - Call up the deceased person’s insurance agent to sort out life insurance claims.